New water sampler developed with T.E.Laboratories

 TelLab initially developed a relationship with the university through the KARIM project, (funded by Interreg IVB), which developed a network of more than 500 innovation members from universities, innovation agencies and businesses to create a more competitive Europe through sharing expertise.
 Using information from their work with the Irish EPA and outputs from an FP7 Marie Currie project a list of pollutants of interest was produced and discussed with the team at Lancaster.

-Dr Andy Sweetman, Professor Hao Zhang and Dr Chang’er Chen from LEC, staff from the Product Development Unit in the Department of Engineering, and TelLab staff have worked together to adopt the approach in order to use it as an assessment tool for compliance with WFD environmental quality standards.
+Dr Andy Sweetman, Professor Hao Zhang and Dr Chang’er Chen from LEC, staff from the Engineering Engagement Team in the Department of Engineering, and TelLab staff have worked together to adopt the approach in order to use it as an assessment tool for compliance with WFD environmental quality standards.

 They identified which priority substances would be of most interest to regulators, water utility companies, and industries responsible for surface water discharges, developed and tested a range of DGT based samplers, along with a suitable robust deployment device ready for testing the potential market for water quality monitoring.
 They have also carried out preliminary market research into the potential uptake of the sampler into the marketplace and the long-term investment potential for commercial sampler development.